Car Washing Tips

 Once you have washed all car areas, give it one final rinse using the mist setting on the nozzle.
 Using the drying cloths, gently dry off the vehicle, working in parallel rows from the top down once again.
 A squeegee can pull some of the water off, allowing you to use only one or two towels – without a squeegee, you may need up to five or six towels.

 The Nooks and Crannies

-The true obsessive gets in to all the little nooks and crannies of the vehicle.
-These are the deep places usually skipped over in car washes and the kids doing the charity washes in a parking lot.
+The true obsessive gets into all the little nooks and crannies of the vehicle.
+These deep places usually skipped over in car washes, and the kids doing the charity washes in a parking lot.

 - Under the Bumpers – Seeing a bit of a trend here?
 Getting underneath your vehicle is not the most popular thing to do, but it’s where the obsession has to go.
 The underside of bumpers can accumulate tar and debris, which can cake on there.
 Use bug and tar remover, plus give it a good scrubbing with a mitt or brush.

 - Windshield Wipers – If you don’t clean the blades of your wipers regularly, you’ll be dragging dirt all across your nice, clean windshield when it rains.
 This will cause streaking.
 Soak a paper towel in rubbing alcohol and work it along the blade from one end to the other.